evelyn0414/L46/README.md

 ## MsPFL implementation

 The main function for comparing the strategies using MsPFL framework is in `MsPFL/my_main.py`.
 Please refer to `./MsPFLfolder/README.md` for help to execute and navigate the code in detail.
-The experimental results of the four strategies + metaFed is also included.
+The experimental results of the five strategies (four in the report + metaFed) is also included.

 ## Flwr implementation